-Yes.
-Where claims give rise to common or related issues of fact or law, the court has the power to make a group litigation order ("GLO") enabling it to manage the claims covered by the order in a co-ordinated way.
-Many group claims have been brought over the last 30 years in relation to defective products and medicines, cases of industrial disease and sudden accidents or disasters.
+Where claims give rise to common or related issues of fact or law, the court has power to make a group litigation order ("GLO"), enabling it to manage the claims covered by the order in a co-ordinated way.
+Many group claims have been brought over the last 30 years in relation to defective products, cases of industrial disease, and sudden accidents or disasters.

 The procedure is "opt-in".
 Claims managed under a GLO remain individual actions in their own right.
-However, the court will usually order that one or more actions that are representative of the rest of the claims cohort are tried as lead actions.
-The outcome of the lead actions does not, in theory, determine liability in the remaining cohort of claims, but those actions will establish findings of law and fact that may, in practice, allow the parties to compromise or simplify the resolution of the remainder of the litigation by focusing further proceedings on clarifying any remaining points of principle.

-Proceedings can be brought by any party that has a claim, whether an individual, a company or another legal entity.
-There is currently no mechanism by which claims can be brought by a representative body on behalf of a number of claimants (see also the answer to question 4.4 below).
+However, the court will usually order that one or more actions, representative of the rest of the claims cohort, are tried as lead actions.
+Proceedings can be brought by any party that has a claim, whether an individual, a company, or another legal entity.
+There is currently no mechanism by which claims can be brought by a representative body on behalf of a number of claimants (see also the answer to question 4.6 below).

-Once a GLO has been made, a group register will be established on which details of the individual claims to be managed under the GLO are entered.
+Once a GLO has been made, a group register will be established, on which details of the individual claims to be managed under the GLO are entered.
 A managing judge will also be appointed with overall responsibility for case management of the litigation.
-He may be assisted by a Master or District Judge appointed to deal with procedural matters.
+The judge may be assisted by a Master or District Judge appointed to deal with procedural matters.

-Co-ordinating judges have an extremely wide discretion to manage the litigation as they see fit.
+Co-ordinating judges have extremely wide discretion to manage the litigation as they see fit.
 The court will usually make directions, including directing the transfer of claims to the court that will manage the litigation, giving directions to publicise the GLO so that claimants may join the group register, and imposing a cut-off date during which claims proceeding under the GLO must be issued.
 The court often also appoints lead solicitors to act on behalf of the claimants and defendants.

-Claims can also be pursued in a representative action where one representative claimant or defendant acts on behalf of a group of individuals.
-The procedure is rarely used as it is only available where the group of litigants have the same interest in one cause of action; it is not available if they have different defences or remedies.
+Claims may also be pursued in representative actions, under "opt-in" or "opt-out" procedures, where one representative claimant or defendant acts on behalf of a group of individuals.
+The procedure is only available where the group of litigants have the same interest in one cause of action; it is not available if they have different defences or remedies.
 The court also has power to consolidate a number of individual proceedings into one action, or order that two or more claims should be tried together.

-A recent judgment (Lloyd v Google LLC [2021] UKSC 50) has confirmed that, while representative actions are a flexible tool of convenience in the administration of justice, such actions would not be appropriate where the assessment of individual harm would vary across the claimants.
-The court suggested, however, that the representative action route could be used as part of a "bifurcated approach", whereby common issues of law or fact are decided through a representative claim, leaving any issues which require individual determination, whether they relate to liability or the amount of damages, to be dealt with at a subsequent stage of the proceedings.
+In Lloyd v.
+Google LLC [2021] UKSC 50, the Supreme Court confirmed that, while representative actions are a flexible tool of convenience in the administration of justice, such actions would not be appropriate where the assessment of individual harm would vary between claimants.
+The Supreme Court suggested, however, that the representative action route could be used as part of a "bifurcated approach", whereby common issues of law or fact are decided through a representative claim, leaving any issues that require individual determination, whether they relate to liability or the assessment of damages, to be dealt with at a subsequent stage of the proceedings.
 Such an approach has not, to date, been adopted in any product liability litigation.

-4.4 Can claims be brought by a representative body on behalf of a number of claimants e.g. by a consumer association?
+4.6 Can claims be brought by a representative body on behalf of a number of claimants, e.g. by a consumer association?

-No. Proceedings must be brought by the person/body that has suffered the damage/injury.
-There is presently no means of bringing a product liability claim through a representative body as part of a collective action.
-However, representative actions may already be brought in England and Wales on behalf of consumers seeking damages for infringement of competition law.
+Proceedings must be brought by the person/body that has suffered the damage or injury.
+There are presently no means of bringing a product liability claim through a representative body as part of a collective action.
+However, actions by representative bodies may be brought in England and Wales on behalf of consumers seeking damages for infringement of competition law.